AndrewWalker/clast/README.rst

 `python_example`_, Copyright (c) 2016 the Pybind Development Team, All rights reserved.

-The need for a tool like Clast was inspired by Christian Schafmeister's work on `clasp`_
+The need for a tool to make the Clang AST matchers library available from Python was inspired by Christian Schafmeister's work on `clasp`_

 .. _pybind11: https://github.com/pybind/pybind11
 .. _clasp: https://github.com/drmeister/clasp